mach-composer/mach-composer-cli/docs/src/cloud/component-registry.md

-Our solution to this is to provide a way to register 'deployable versions' with MACH composer cloud, as part of the component CI/CD workflow: **after succesfully building and storing the component artifact, it must be registered with the MACH composer API.**.
+Our solution to this is to provide a way to register 'deployable versions' with MACH composer cloud, as part of the component CI/CD workflow: **after successfully building and storing the component artifact, it must be registered with the MACH composer API**.